 For the visceral system to maintain health and homeostasis, each organ must also receive unobstructed blood flow, balanced nervous system input, and unrestricted energy flow.
-However, when the same principle is applied to the visceral system, the overall health of an organ is not only dependent on its inflow, but more importantly, on its outflow.
+However, when the same principle is applied to the visceral system, the overall health of an organ is not only dependent on its inflow, but also on its outflow.

 If lymph circulation stagnates due to injury or infection, organs become congested and the ability of the organ tissue cells to receive healthy blood is compromised.
 This leads to an accumulation of cellular waste products in the tissues causing pain, tension, and edema.
-As previously discussed, to prevent visceral damage and promote healing, this accumulated waste and edema must be promptly removed.
+To prevent visceral damage and promote healing, this accumulated waste and edema must be promptly removed.